Dragoon Springs Stage Station Site

 Dragoon Springs is an historic site in what is now Cochise County, Arizona, at an elevation of 4925 ft.
 The name comes from a nearby natural spring, Dragoon Spring, to the south in the Dragoon Mountains at 5148 ft (31°59′5″N 110°0′56″W).
 The name originates from the 3rd U.S. Cavalry Dragoons who battled the Chiricahua, including Cochise, during the Apache Wars.
 The Dragoons established posts around 1856 after the Gadsden Purchase made the area a U.S. territory.

 Dragoon Spring was a watering place on the Southern Emigrant Trail in territory which eventually joined the United States in the Gadsden Purchase, becoming part of the New Mexico Territory.
 Following the purchase, Dragoon Spring was used as a watering place by the San Antonio-San Diego Mail Line, commonly called the "Jackass Mail", starting in July 1857.
 After Butterfield started service in September 1858, the Jackass Mail was still operating using Butterfield's improved trail.

 Dragoon Springs Stage Station was the second of the two stone fortified stations constructed in Arizona and was the last going west on the 2,700 mile trail from Tipton, Missouri, to San Francisco, California.
-A six-year mail contract, No. 12,578, was awarded to John Butterfield to start on September 1858 and end on September 15, 1864.
+A six-year mail contract, No. 12,578, was awarded to John Butterfield to start in September 1858 and end on September 15, 1864.